tidymodels/tailor/tests/testthat/_snaps/tailor.md

     Message

       -- tailor ----------------------------------------------------------------------
-      A binary postprocessor with 1 operation:
+      A binary postprocessor with 1 adjustment:

       * Adjust probability threshold to 0.2.